Der Untertan (film): Plot

 Diederich Heßling is a typical Prussian subject of pre-World War I Germany: he is blindly loyal to Kaiser Wilhelm II and deeply admires him, supports extreme nationalist policies and his country's militaristic tradition and claims to be an honorable, just person.
 In spite of this, he evades military service and uses his connections with government officials to destroy his business rivals.
-Diederich's life, from his childhood, is characterized by being slavishly subservient to his superiors while tyrannizing those below him.
+Heßling's life, from his childhood, is characterized by being slavishly subservient to his superiors while tyrannizing those below him.

 When Heßling unveils a monument to Kaiser Wilhelm I before his city's dignitaries, he carries a speech in which he announces that Germany cannot prosper in peace, but can only achieve glory on the battlefield.
 A storm breaks, scattering the attendants, but he continues his speech, waving his fist at the sky.
 As he bows before the statue before leaving, the background music changes to Listz's préludes, and Die Deutsche Wochenschau's opening signal is heard.
 The picture blurs, and the statue is seen again amid the ruins of the city, destroyed after the bombings of World War II.
-Heßling's last words about the need for war are heard; The narrator announces that so has he spoken then, and many others after him - until this very day.
+Heßling's last words about the need for war are heard; the narrator announces that so has he spoken then, and many others after him - until this very day.